dotnet/aspnetcore/README.md

 To run a complete build on command line only, execute `build.cmd` or `build.sh` without arguments.
 See [developer documentation](https://github.com/aspnet/Home/wiki) for more details.

+## File logging for functional test

+Turn on file logging for Kestrel functional tests by specifying the environment variable ASPNETCORE_TEST_LOG_DIR to the log output directory.

 ## Packages

 Kestrel is available as a NuGet package.